 This page has the answers to questions we are asked most frequently.
-If you need an answer about a topic that does not appear below, trying searching the website or send us an e-mail.
+If you need an answer about a topic that does not appear below, trying searching the website.

 I just moved here.
 What parish is in my neighborhood?

-Interactive maps of the Archdiocese are in the parishes section.
-Click on the parish closest to your town to get contact and website information.
+An interactive map of the Archdiocese is available through our parish finder.
+Click on the parish closest to your town to find contact and website information.

 I’m going to be in Washington on business or vacation.
 Where can I go to Mass?